fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 ![Number 3](./Numbers/3.png) In this case, the primary contact of the company is displayed.
 This user always has full rights.
 These authorizations cannot be reset either.
 Therefore the sliders are grey and cannot be changed.

-It is currently possible to delete this primary contact, but not change it.
-If no employee has the administrative rights, fiskaltrust is no longer administrable.
-In this situation the ft.team has to be contacted (currently). ???
+If no employee has the administrative rights, you loose the possibility to access thee fiskaltrust portal.
+In this situation the ft.team has to be contacted.

 ![Number 4](./Numbers/4.png) With this button new employees can be added to the company.